-Life expectancy is a difficult issue to address as the extent of the associated clinical conditions of Lesch-Nyhan Disease has not yet been fully characterized.
+Life expectancy is a difficult issue to address as the extent of the associated clinical conditions of LND has not yet been fully characterized.
 Fortunately, due to the use of allopurinol, which acts as a substrate for xanthine oxidase, patients with this disorder should no longer die of renal complications.
-There is a suggestion that some patients may die suddenly in their twenties and thirties possibly as a consequence of an unexplained neurological event.
+There is a suggestion that some patients may die suddenly in their twenties and thirties possibly because of an unexplained neurological event.
 Certainly, as the accompanying clinical conditions are managed a longer life expectancy can be anticipated.